My Stepmother Is an Alien: Critical response

-Although My Stepmother Is an Alien received negative reviews, Kim Basinger (left) and Jon Lovitz (right) were praised for their performances in the film.
+Kim Basinger (left) and Jon Lovitz (right) were praised for their performances.

 The film was met with negative reviews.
-Roger Ebert wrote, "Basinger gets most of the good comic moments in the movie and does with them what she can, but Benjamin and his writers seem to have run short of invention.
-Most of the plot developments are foregone conclusions, and most of the big set pieces (like a wedding) are handled routinely, without inspiration."
-Janet Maslin, reviewing the film for The New York Times, panned the film's screenplay and humor, as well as the performance of Dan Aykroyd, who she felt was not only miscast as the film's romantic lead, but also unfunny.
-However, Maslin praised the performances of Kim Basinger and Jon Lovitz, whose character she categorized as a "scene-stealing sleazeball".
+Roger Ebert wrote that Basinger does what she can with the good comic moments, but Benjamin and his writers "seem to have run short of invention."
+He said plot developments were "foregone conclusions", and that set pieces were "handled routinely, without inspiration."
+Janet Maslin for The New York Times panned the screenplay and humor, as well as the performance of Dan Aykroyd, who she felt was unfunny and miscast as the romantic lead.
+She praised the performances of Kim Basinger and Jon Lovitz.

-In a generally favorable review, Kevin Thomas of the Los Angeles Times criticized the film's sex humor, calling it "needlessly crass", but overall praised the film, writing, "My Stepmother Is an Alien is solid, wide-appeal holiday fare.
-It makes the best use of Aykroyd's warmth and proven talents in quite some time, and it does even more for Basinger, showing that she can be as funny and smart as she is sexy."
-The Radio Times gave the film three out of five stars, writing, "Fine moments of inspired lunacy jostle with predictably slight comic relief, but Basinger's eager-to-please freshness and verve make this intergalactic muddle impossible to dislike."
+Kevin Thomas of the Los Angeles Times called the sex humor "needlessly crass", but overall praised the film, calling it "solid, wide-appeal holiday fare" which makes good use of Aykroyd and Basinger.
+The Radio Times gave the film three out of five stars, writing, "...inspired lunacy jostle[s] with predictably slight comic relief", but Basinger makes it "impossible to dislike."